Sumanth1727/Tableau-project-Pyro-group-sales-analysis-/README.md

 or
 download the tableau file and run on your pc

-Note: project is named pyro inc sales analysis. pyro inc is the pseudo name given by me.this data doesn't belongs to any company
+Note: project is named pyro inc sales analysis. pyro inc is the pseudo name given by me.
+This data doesn't belongs to any company